"ScatSpotter" -- A Dog Poop Detection Dataset: Baseline Models

 \section{Baseline Models}

 As our second contribution, we trained and evaluated models to establish a baseline for future comparisons.
-Specifically we train three model variants.
-We trained two MaskRCNN \cite{he2017mask} models (specifically the \texttt{R\_50\_FPN\_3x} configuration), one starting from pretrained ImageNet weights (MaskRCNN-pretrained), and one starting from scratch (MaskRCNN-scratch).
-We also trained a semantic segmentation vision transformer (VIT-sseg-scratch) \cite{Greenwell_2024_WACV,crall_geowatch_2024}, which was only trained from scratch.
+Specifically we train 7 model variants.
+We trained a semantic segmentation vision transformer variant (VIT-sseg-s) \cite{Greenwell_2024_WACV,crall_geowatch_2024}, which was only trained from scratch.
+We trained two MaskRCNN \cite{he2017mask} models (specifically the \texttt{R\_50\_FPN\_3x} configuration), one starting from pretrained ImageNet weights (MaskRCNN-p), and one starting from scratch (MaskRCNN-s).
+Similarly we trained YOLO-v9 \cite{wang2024yolov9} both from scratch and using pretrained ImageNet weights.
+Lastly, we evaluated the foundational Grounding DINO \cite{liu_grounding_2024} model.
+In the zero-shot setting we used \texttt{IDEA-Research/grounding-dino-tiny} using the prompt: "animalfeces".
+Finally, we fine-tune evaluate the same DINO model using \cite{OpenGroundingDino}.

+The number of parameters for MaskRCNN, VIT, GroundingDINO, and YOLO are 44M, 26M, 172M, and 51M.
+Hyperparameters are given in \Cref{sec:experiment_details}.

+For these baseline models, the training data was limited to an older subset taken before 2024-07-03.
+Our training dataset consists of 5,747 images and is identified by a suffix of {\tt 1e73d54f}, which is the prefix of its content hash.
+The validation set contains 691 images and has a suffix of {\tt 99b22ad0}.
+The test set, consists of the 121 images, has a suffix of {\tt 6cb3b6ff}, and includes contributor images up to 2025-04-20.
+The evaluated models were selected based on their Box-AP validation scores.

-We performed two types of evaluations on the models. ``Box'' evaluation computes standard COCO object detection metrics \cite{lin_microsoft_2014}.
-MaskRCNN natively outputs scored bouding boxes, but for the VIT-sseg model, we convert heatmaps into boxes by thresholding the probability maps and converting taking the extend of the resulting polygons as bounding boxes.
+The primary detection ``Box'' evaluation computes standard COCO object detection metrics \cite{lin_microsoft_2014}.
+MaskRCNN, GroundingDINO, and YOLO-v9 natively output scored bounding boxes, but for the VIT-sseg model, we convert heatmaps into boxes by thresholding the probability maps and taking the extend of the resulting polygons as bounding boxes.
 The score is taken as the average heatmap response under the polygon.
 Bounding box evaluation has the advantage that small and large annotations contribute equally to the score, but it can also be misleading for datasets where the notion of an object instance can be ambiguous.